sbarzowski/jsonnet-modifiers/README.md

 There is a few things to know about using this library in its current state:
 * It's currently a proof of concept.
 This means that I'm very interested in any feedback and that the API is likely to change.
-* The stack traces when usage is wrong are really awful (there's a lot of anonymous functions flying around and being applied at various points)
+* When there is an error in the code using this library, the stack traces can sometimes be really awful (there's a lot of anonymous functions flying around and being applied at various points).
-* Some operations which are very easy in the library are quite slow.
+* Some operations which are very easy with the library are quite slow.
 In particular Jsonnet changing an array element currently requires creating a shallow copy of the whole array.
-Modifying nested objects adds an overlay on every object on the path as well.
+Similarly, modifying nested objects adds an overlay on every object on the path.
-* If you can structure your program that the objects are built right to begin with, it's probably a better idea than this whole monkey patching we're doing here.
-Sometimes you just can't avoid it, though.
+* If you can structure your program so that the objects are built right to begin with, it's probably a better idea than this whole monkey patching we're doing here.
+However, sometimes you just can't avoid it and then this library can help you keep the code clean and readable.

 ## Running tests